zero-radiance/zero-radiance.github.io/_source_/content/post/surface-gradient.md

 where \\({\partial h}/{\partial s}\\) and \\({\partial h}/{\partial t}\\) are the slopes of the height map.
 To avoid confusion with Morten's *surface gradient*, we'll refer to \\(G\\) as the *height map gradient*.
 The coordinates are given w.r.t. the basis vectors of the tangent space.

-It's convenient to get the surface re-parametrization induced by the texture coordinates out of the way:
+It's convenient to get the re-parametrization induced by transformed texture coordinates out of the way:

 $$ \tag{10} G(u,v) = \lbrace -\frac{\partial h}{\partial s} \frac{\partial s}{\partial u}, -\frac{\partial h}{\partial t} \frac{\partial t}{\partial v}, 1 \rbrace = \lbrace -a \frac{\partial h}{\partial s}, -b \frac{\partial h}{\partial t}, 1 \rbrace. $$